-This weekend Edward Kelsey Moore will be among the musicians of the Chicago Sinfonietta for
+Edward Kelsey Moore will be among his Sinfonietta colleagues for these concerts.

 Wentz Concert Hall

-Edward Kelsey Moore will be performing among his Chicago Philharmonic colleagues for these film events.
+Edward Kelsey Moore will perform among his Chicago Sinfonietta colleagues in this event.

 Chicago, IL 60605

-Edward Kelsey Moore will be performing in the 40-piece orchestra for this concert.
+Edward Kelsey Moore will be performing among his Chicago Philharmonic colleagues.

 Main Mall cash bars and concessions will be open for refreshments.
 Advance tickets can be purchased through Eventbrite, any remaining tickets will be sold at the main east and west entrance gates on the evening of the event.
 It is highly recommended that you purchase in advance as there are only a limited number of tickets available.
 All ages are welcome, children 3 years and younger enter free with a paid adult.